 ctmvar

-• All jobs in a SMART folder.
+• Variable in all jobs in a SMART folder

-• Named pool variables.
+• Named pool variables

 Creating and Editing Variables Using the ctmvar Utility